Electroniq100/GBA-botleg-games-save-injector/README.md

 Pokemon Snakewood

-# How Can I export a save from a GBA repro cartridge ?
+## How Can I export a save from a GBA botleg/repro cartridge ?

 You can do so by opening the rom with the emulator called VBA (Visual Boy Advance), once the game is started a .sav file will be created.
 Note that it's possible that some botleg Roms won't work correctly on VBA (corrupted save).